 What are the fees for the course?

 Energy Futures Lab has two studentships available to Home students that cover the tuition fee costs.
-There is no separate application for these and they are awarded in May each year.
+There is no separate application for these and they are awarded in July.

 Do you offer the course part-time?

 At present we are unable to offer the course part-time.